 God does not forget our labor of love.
 He does not give up on us.
 God is ready and willing to help us when we hit the wall.

 Hebrews 12:2 also says that Jesus “for the joy that was set before Him endured the cross.”
-We also must refocus on the goal, on the finish line.
+As we run with endurance, we also must refocus on the goal, on the finish line.

 As I got perhaps a half mile from the end, Erica, who had already finished the marathon, actually came to run that last bit again with me!
 I didn’t have my glasses on, so I kept asking, “Can you see the finish line yet?”